For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 • Collecting materials from interviews, (e.g., transcripts, other artifacts, etc.) and presents to team for further review

-• Quantifying impact to Weill Cornell Medicine and other affected individuals
+• Quantifying impact to WCM and other affected individuals

 • Establishing proof of the incident